IlKaiser/IoT1/README.md

 Tables are refreshed every 10s.

-What are the connected components, the protocols to connect them and the overall IoT architecture?
+[//]: <> (What are the connected components, the protocols to connect them and the overall IoT architecture?
 Provide a network diagram that includes all the devices and identifies the network and communication protocols used to interconnect them.
 Identify the software components that make up your system both at IoT device level and at cloud level.
-Provide a high-level architecture diagram that depicts the interdependencies of your software components.
+Provide a high-level architecture diagram that depicts the interdependencies of your software components.)

 ## Architecture and Network diagram